Skip to product information

 Quantity

-An authentic example of a Model 1822 Tbis cavalry pistol, reassembled and reconditioned in an arsenal using parts from different batches.
-This practice, common in the 19th century, aimed to extend the life of weapons in service by recycling usable parts into coherent and functional assemblies.
+An authentic example of a Model 1822 Tbis cavalry pistol, reassembled and reconditioned in an arsenal from parts from different batches.
+This practice, common in the 19th century, aimed to extend the life of weapons in service, by recycling usable elements into coherent and functional assemblies.

-On this copy we can see crossed-out markings, as well as a new inventory number, typical of the regulatory reconditioning carried out under the July Monarchy, the Second Empire or the Third Republic.
+This copy shows crossed-out markings and a new inventory number, typical of the regulatory reconditioning carried out under the July Monarchy, the Second Empire or the Third Republic.

-Robust and simple in construction, it was intended for the armament of heavy cavalry (cuirassiers, dragoons, carabiniers) during the second half of the 19th century.
+Robust and sober in construction, it was intended for the armament of heavy cavalry (cuirassiers, dragoons, carabiniers) during the second half of the 19th century.

 Model: 1822 Tbis.